ppy/osu-wiki/wiki/Guides/Finding_Metadata/en.md

 The `Ctrl+F` (or `Cmd+F` on Mac) shortcut is your best friend.
 Once you land on a page, use it to search for keywords related to your song, for example:

-- Search for the song title in its original language (which you may have copied from a database like [VGMdb](https://vgmdb.net) or [Wikipedia](https://en.wikipedia.org)).
+- song title in its original language.
-- Search for common terms like "CD", "Music", "Tracklist", or "Discography".
+- common terms like "CD", "Music", "Tracklist", or "Discography".
 These words are often written in English even on sites in other languages.
+- any known information such as the artist's name, or album name.

 ### Look for Visual Cues in URLs